dreamer2008/dreamer2008.github.io/why-i-am-willing-to-germany/index.md

 * Curiosity about German industrial products and culture.
 Germany is renowned for "Made in Germany" products, e.g. cars.

 * For a sustainable career.
-WLB(work-life balance) is not as common in China as it is in Germany, I don't think the working style in China is sustainable for employees.
+WLB(work-life balance) is not as common in China as it is in Germany, I don't think the working culture in China is sustainable for most employees.

 * For freedom.
 There is more freedom in Germany and people have more access to the Internet and other countries.